Detect Everything with Few Examples

-Despite their rich semantics information, ViT features lack the coordinates information required for bounding boxe regression.
-As shown in Sec.~\ref{sec:exp-abla}, naively applying a conventional regression on ViT features yields poor localization results.
-A natural solution is to learn this localization capability by finetuning the ViT backbone during detector training.
-This finetuning strategy has demonstrated success in OVD for vision-language backbones, \eg, CLIP \citep{regionclip2022}.
-However, we observed that finetuning results in an accuracy collapse on novel classes when text embeddings are replaced with prototypes, which indicates a loss of generalization power.
-While this phenomenon is intriguing, the practical question is how to produce accurate localization using frozen visual features.
+Despite having rich semantics information, pretrained ViT features lack the coordinates information required for bounding box regression.
+As shown in Appendix~\ref{sec:analysis}, naively applying a conventional regression on ViT features yields poor localization results.
+A natural solution is to learn this localization capability by finetuning the ViT backbone during the training of the detector with the base classes.
+However, we observed that finetuning results in completely overfitting the base classes and in an accuracy collapse on novel classes.
+This was observed when integrating DINOv2 ViT into the framework of Meta RCNN~\cite{yan2019meta}, a standard prototype-based FSOD, as shown in Appendix~\ref{sec:analysis}.
+This suggests that harnessing the generalization power of strong ViT backbones for FSOD is non-trivial.
+The question here is how to produce accurate localization with pretrained ViT features.

-Our intuition is that only proposals that overlap with objects are important because others would be rejected by the classification network.
-If we expand such proposals, they would possibly cover the entire region of underlying objects.
-Therefore, original proposals can be refined by predicting object regions within the expanded proposals.
-We model this procedure as propagating original proposals to object areas in the form of heatmaps.
-The heatmaps can be projected into box coordinates through integral over spatial dimensions.
-The overall refined localization architecture is illustrated in Fig.~\ref{fig:method-localization}.

-As shown in Fig.~\ref{fig:method-localization}, the propagation procedure is implemented through binary segmentation.
-We convert groundtruth bounding boxes to heatmaps that we use to train this segmentation network.
-Inspired by unsupervised keypoint estimation, particularly the works of IMM~\citep{jakab2018unsupervised} and Transporter~\citep{kulkarni2019unsupervised}, we devise a spatial integral layer to project the propagated heatmap to box.
-The idea is to learn a transformation that translates the heatmap to a box $(c^{\text{rel}}_w, c^{\text{rel}}_h, w^{\text{rel}}, h^{\text{rel}}) \in [0, 1]^4$ in coordinates that are relative to the expanded proposal.
-Relative coordinates can be simply mapped back to absolute coordinates.
-Let $\mathbf{g} \in \mathbb{R}^{H \times W}$ denote the logits of the propagated heatmap, the relative box $(c^{\text{rel}}_w, c^{\text{rel}}_h, w^{\text{rel}}, h^{\text{rel}})$ can be estimated using Eq.~\ref{eq:spatial-int}.